 However, I found that my feet “jammed” more to the front of the shoe, if that makes sense.
 I think this is because my feet are narrow and these closed-toed styles have a bit more room – which is great if you have normal or wider feet.

-In the closed-toe styles, Bryr recommends sizing up to allow more space for your feet to slide all the way in.
+In the mid-heeled styles, Bryr recommends sizing up as your feet won’t slide in as much as in high-heeled styles.
 I’m wearing a size 7 and a size 8 in these photos, and you can see my foot fits more comfortably in the larger size 8.

 I think I’m sold – I love how dainty these look, and the fall colors are beautiful.
 Thankfully, the color I’m most interested in, Clay, is one of their most popular so it’s not likely to be discontinued anytime soon.